Anusha946-ui/Calculator/README.md

 🚀 How to Run

-Clone the repository:
+1.Clone the repository:
 git clone https://github.com/Anusha946-ui/Calculator.git

-Open the folder and run the calculator.html file in any modern browser.
+2.Open the folder and run the calculator.html file in any modern browser.

 📸 Preview